BenArtzi4/Cows_and_Bulls/README.md

 In this game, the program selects a four-digit number (with no repetitions) and the user tries to guess the selected number.
 For each guess, the program displays the number along with the following information:

-* Bulss: The number of digits in the guess that match the corresponding digits in the original number.
+* Buls: The number of digits in the guess that match the corresponding digits in the original number.
 * Cows: The number of digits in the guess that appear in the original number but are not in the correct location.

 ## To play the Hit Ball game: